-A Revenue Enhancement Plan was developed to enhance revenue from the resorts and will be revisited during the 2017/18 financial year.
+An annual Revenue Enhancement Plan is developed to enhance revenue from the resorts during the year.

 ii.
 Marketing

 Provision is made to advertise holiday resorts in newspapers and magazines iii.
 Upgrading of resorts iv.
 Resort viability study v.
 Resort Master Plan